JuneKinger/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies
 Java
-Spring boot
+Spring Boot
-Thymeleaf
+Thymeleaf templates
 Bootstrap
-JQuery
+JQuery/Javascript
-Hibernate with MySql
+MySql

 ### What I'll Have to Learn
-I will learn some JQuery to make my front-end more reactive and better looking.
+I will learn some JQuery or Javascript to make my front-end more reactive and better looking.
 I need to show/hide form fields depending on which radio button a user selects.
 I will also have color my checkboxes red if the user leaves all checkboxes empty.